stefan22/fs-ecomm/fb-store/README.md

-- While it all works fine , for this git project, I"ve gone back to  using a fake store JSON data API.
+- While this works too.
+For a GIT project like this one; I'm better off using a free fake store JSON data API.

-- While these are technically free services by Google (50k requests per/day); nowadays, in order to use them, you have to first signup, and enter your credit card information.
-You didn't have to do that in the past.
-But I bring it up because there isn't a very safe way to protect your API keys with React in GitHub.

-- Anything that you've stored in your `.env` files; regardless of whether the file has been pushed to Github or not, it is publicly accessible, if you know where to look.